Committee on Curricula (CoC) Guidelines

 - Recommendations for changes at any level.

-1The CoC received a report from the School of Humanities, Arts, and Social Sciences concerning its interdisciplinary minors in 2010-11 and the minors in Astronomy and Biomedical Engineering in 2012-13.
-During 2013-14, the minors in Atmospheric Chemistry and Energy Studies will submit progress reports.
+1The CoC received a report from the School of Humanities, Arts, and Social Sciences concerning its interdisciplinary minors in 2010-11, the minors in Astronomy and Biomedical Engineering in 2012-13, and the minor in Energy Studies in 2013-14.
+During 2014-15, the minor in Atmospheric Chemistry will submit a progress report.

 Table of Contents